Skip Ribbon Commands

 • Teachers and other staff members of eligible students are provided professional development to support eligible students.

-• Parents of eligible students are provided resources to support their children.
+• Parents of eligible students are provided training and resources to support their children.

 Targeted Assistance Program Resources